microsoft/segar/README.md

       can leverage low-level visual cues to "cheat" at tasks that were intended to require higher-level reasoning.
-In SEGAR, the visual features are treated as a transparent and controllable variable in building experiments, such that the research can control how the underlying factors are expresses in terms of pixels, if at all.
+In SEGAR, the visual features are treated as a transparent and controllable variable in building experiments, such that the researcher can control how the underlying factors are expressed in terms of pixels, if at all.

 * __SEGAR allows defining training and test task distributions for generalization experiments__.
 Such experiments are a major motivation behind SEGAR's design, and SEGAR makes them easy to set up by specifying distributions over generative factors' values for training and test tasks.
 In popular benchmarks such as